emilleishida/MLSNeSpectra/pipeline/README.md

 	* AgglomerativeClustering
 	* DBSCAN

+## Requirements
+To run fully this pipeline, you will need:

+	numpy
+	matplotlib
+	sklearn

 ## Basic use
 The idea of the code is to get the function of the pipeline and run the code in a outside dir.
 You should first prepare your environment with these simple steps.